home

 the Pennsylvania-Maryland border is one of only three such occurrences in North

-formed in the Cambrian Period (about 490 million years ago) and was probably
+body formed in the Cambrian Period (about 490 million years ago) and was

-deformed and attached to the continent by the Taconic orogeny in the Ordovician
+probably deformed and attached to the continent by the Taconic orogeny in the

-Period (approximately 450 million years ago).
-The igneous precursor rocks to
+Ordovician Period (approximately 450 million years ago).
+The igneous precursor

 In addition to Nottingham County Park,